Drone Operator Services

 What are the drone regulations for filming in Czech Republic?

 Drone filming in Czech Republic is regulated by ÚCL (Czech Civil Aviation Authority).
-Required for all drones; EU drone license required; registration via ÚCL portal.
-The maximum flight altitude is 120m, and no-fly zones include airports, Prague Castle and government buildings, historic city centers, crowds and gatherings.
-Commercial filming permits require 2-4 weeks for special permits.
+Needed for all drones.
+EU drone license needed.
+Sign-ups via ÚCL portal.
+The maximum flight altitude is 120m.
+No-fly zones have airports, Prague Castle and government buildings, historic city centers, crowds and gatherings.
+Commercial filming permits need 2-4 weeks for special permits.

 What does a drone operator do on a film set?